- Fitness app industry perspectives

-The average total development cost starts at $55K for one mobile platform.
+The average total cost of developing a health and fitness app starts at $55K for one mobile platform.

-Creating a fitness app can appear to be quite a challenging task.
-But now that you know the process, we hope it would be easier for you to estimate your idea.
+Fitness application development can be quite a challenging task.
+But now that you know how to build a fitness app, we hope it will be easier for you to estimate the cost of your idea.

 - Your fitness app should have basic features such as personal account, setting goals, actual activity tracking, and social elements.

-- The app can offer custom workout plans creation feature.
+- The app can offer a custom workout plans creation feature.

-- It's a good idea to collaborate with as many wearable producers as possible (and cost-efficient)
+- It's an excellent idea to collaborate with as many wearable producers as possible (and cost-efficient)

 - People love competing or comparing themselves to others - give them this opportunity.

-- To be successful, your app should have gamification features so that people are motivated to use your app and share it with their friends.
-(Think of all kinds of challenges and badges RunKeeper or Nike+ has.)
+When building a fitness app, consider gamification features so that people are motivated to use your app and share it with their friends.
+(Think of all the kinds of challenges and badges RunKeeper or Nike+ has.)

-Finally, we recommend starting such an ambitious project as a fitness app by creating an MVP (Minimum Viable Product).
+Finally, to build your own fitness app, we recommend starting such an ambitious project such as a fitness app by creating a fitness app MVP (Minimum Viable Product).
 This approach helps you to save money and test out the idea without spending vast resources and efforts.